Moving to Oslo

 Oslo is the biggest city in Norway and has been the Norwegian capital for 700 years.
 King Harald III of Norway founded the city around 1048.
 After it was destroyed by a fire in 1624, the Danish-Norwegian king Christian IV rebuilt the city as Christiania (briefly also spelt Kristiania).
 In 1925, the original name Oslo was restored by law, a decision that caused much debate at the time.
 Even now, there is much disagreement as to the meaning of the name “Oslo”.

 The city is the cultural, scientific, economic and administrative centre of Norway and contributes almost a quarter of the country's gross domestic product.
 The government and Parliament are located here, and at the end of Oslo's main street, Karl Johan’s Gate, is the Royal Palace, home to Norway’s Royal family.
 The city is also a hub for Norwegian trade, banking and industry, as well as being an important centre for maritime industries and trade in Europe.

 It is also consistently ranked as one of the most expensive cities in the world by several studies.
-In 2014, for instance, Oslo was ranked as the world's fourth most expensive city in the Economist Intelligence Unit’s Worldwide Cost of Living Survey.
-At the same time, however, it did not make the top 10 in the 2013 Mercer Cost of Living Survey.
+In 2015, for instance, Oslo was ranked as the world's third most expensive city in the Economist Intelligence Unit’s Worldwide Cost of Living Survey.
+At the same time, however, it did not make the top 10 in the 2014 Mercer Cost of Living Survey.
 What is clear, is that the city's relatively high cost of living is balanced by the quality of life enjoyed by its residents.

 The largest groups of immigrants are Pakistanis, Chileans, Somalis and Swedes, while large numbers of British and American expats work here, primarily in the oil, gas and shipping industries.